Cc618/Alpha/docs/syntax.md

 Since all local variables containing data are ints, no type is required.

+To declare functions and procedure, see the dedicated section bellow.

 ## Loops
-We can declare two types of loops using the loop keyword.
+We can declare two types of loops using the **loop** keyword.
 Note that loops accepts block and non block statements for a lighter syntax.

 ### Loop when (while)